ZachoH/Copenhagen_city_data/_posts/2025-03-31-Children-in-the-city-of-Copehagen.markdown

 ---

 <b>
 Having children in the city can often be challenging and new families are usually drawn to the suburbs or countryside, seeking more space and have their children engage with nature.
 However, Copenhagen proclaims to be a city that welcomes kids with endless opportunities of playgrounds, abundance of green space and even that the city <a href="https://www.visitcopenhagen.com/copenhagen/activities/copenhagen-with-kids">is designed to match the needs of kids and their parents</a>.
 But does the reality match the city's promises?
 Through open source data, this article investigates how recent trends have been regarding families in the capital of Denmark, what the city has to offer, and weather the city can live up to their reputation.
+The data processing and analysis can be accessed through the following links: <a href="https://github.com/ZachoH/Copenhagen_city_data">[Github, </a>  <a href="https://github.com/ZachoH/Copenhagen_city_data/blob/main/Notebook_and_Data/Notebook.ipynb">Notebook]</a>.
 </b>